International order

 In international relations, international order consists of patterned or structured relationships (such as polarity) between actors on the international level.

 Definition

-David Lake, Lisa Martin and Thomas Risse define "order" as "patterned or structured relationships among units".
+David Lake, Lisa Martin, and Thomas Risse define "order" as "patterned or structured relationships among units."

-Michael Barnett defines an international order as "patterns of relating and acting" derived from and maintained by rules, institutions, law and norms.
+Michael Barnett defines an international order as "patterns of relating and acting" derived from and maintained by rules, institutions, law, and norms.
 International orders have both a material and social component.
 Legitimacy (the generalized perception that actions are desirable, proper or appropriate) is essential to political orders.
 George Lawson has defined an international order as "regularized practices of exchange among discrete political units that recognize each other to be independent."

-John Mearsheimer defines an international order "an organized group of international institutions that help govern the interactions among the member states."
+John Mearsheimer defines an international order as "an organized group of international institutions that help govern the interactions among the member states."

-In After Victory (2001), John Ikenberry defines a political order as "the governing arrangements among a group of states, including its fundamental rules, principles and institutions."
+John Ikenberry, in After Victory (2001), defines a political order as "the governing arrangements among a group of states, including its fundamental rules, principles, and institutions."